Sangarshanan/Exploring-Language-similarities/README.md

 # EXPLORING LANGUAGE SIMILARITIES

-Plotting several languages to determine their similarity
+Plotting several languages to determine their similarity and hidden correlations